mfisher87/BSSw-fellowship-application/ideas.md

 # Ideas

+* Consider a [twelve-factor app](https://12factor.net/)-inspired checklist for open communities.

 * Lower barriers (technological and psychological) to research development and community engagement on GitHub
     * Licensing
     * Citation metadata
     * Tools for community engagement